contact us

 For more information about the Trans Pennine Trail visit the official website, www.transpenninetrail.org.uk

-An illustrated PDF about this section of the walk (from which some of this information has been taken) can also be found on the TPT site.
+An illustrated PDF about this section of the walk (from which some of this information has been taken) can be downloaded by clicking here.
+Please note that this was originally publishes in 2011 and some of the information might be out of date.